 Silvia Anthea Pannella is an italian lawyer with a Master Degree in intellectual property.
 Her main research deals with the protection of garments' designs produced by indigenous communities, as expression of their centuries based traditions and as their fair source of income.

 Silvia works with Ethical Fashion Guatemala, and for The Cultural Intellectual Property Initiative she is responsible for researching on cultural appropriation cases in the fashion and design industry and writes for our blog.

 Krishnan Ghosh is an exhibition and space designer who works with virtual spaces - Virtual Reality (VR), Augmented Reality (AR) and Artificial Intelligence (AI).

 He is currently completing his undergraduate studies at the National Institute of Design in Ahmadabad, India.
 He has worked in projects related to heritage conservation and converting tangible heritage to virtual heritage.
 Using a technique called Photogammetry he creates 3D digital models which can be placed in various mediums like computer games, VR, AR, etc.

 Together with the Cultural IP Rights Initiative he is exploring the legal consequences of converting tangible heritage to virtual heritage and the possibility of digitizing intangible heritage and traditional manufacturing techniques.

-He worked with GOA CHITRA, a partner of CIPRI, in re-creating traditional Goan interiors and creating 3D models of agrarian utensils and Goan traditional kitchenware.
+He works with GOA CHITRA, a member of CIPRI, in re-creating traditional Goan interiors and creating 3D models of agrarian utensils and Goan traditional kitchenware.

 SAYED Gul - CULTURAL AMBASSADOR OF THE KALASH COMMUNITY PakiSTAN